Cibinqo 50 mg film-coated tablets

 -65 years of age and older;

--patients with history of atherosclerotic cardiovascular disease or other cardiovascular risk factors (such as current or past long-time smokers);
+-patients with a history of atherosclerotic cardiovascular disease or other cardiovascular risk factors (such as current or past long-time smokers);

 Infections/serious infections